Romeo-5/Research/README.md

 # Research Projects

-Developing a "serious game" that makes use of meme sentiment analysis under guidance of Professor Sharon Hsiao at SCU (in progress).

 ## 1. Data Collection
-- Task automation using Selenium.
+- Browser task automation using Selenium.
 - Performs a list of Google queries, and scrapes up to 50 images from each.

 ## 2. Modelling